Welcome to today’s post.

 With the application blob logging option, this is the option that is permitted long-term for the web application hosted within the Application Service.

 Once the blob logging option is selected, then enter a retention period.
-Bear in mind your storage limits and type of storage used (LRS, GDS etc).
+Bear in mind your storage limits and type of storage used (LRS, GDS etc.).
 For an evaluation for basic plan, set this to 1.
-For production plans this may be a number of days.
+For production plans this can be in days.

 Next, select a storage account to provision the blob file storage: